 ABOUT ACME Markets Inc.

-ACME Markets Inc. began in 1891 when two friends, Samuel Robinson and Robert Crawford, opened a small neighborhood grocery store in South Philadelphia, emphasizing quality products, low prices, and friendly service.
+ACME Markets Inc. began in 1891 when two friends, Samuel Robinson and Robert Crawford, opened a small neighborhood grocery store in South Philadelphia, emphasizing quality products, low prices, and friendly service, view more at modernechild.com to know more about our services .
 126 years later, ACME remains dedicated to providing a high-quality grocery experience that our customers have come to expect.
 Today, ACME operates 180 stores, including Sav-On Pharmacies at select locations, in Pennsylvania, New Jersey, New York, Connecticut, Delaware, and Maryland, employing nearly 20,000 associates.
 The company and its associates remain committed to the communities they serve.

 For more information, visit www.acmemarkets.com.

 ABOUT THE STOTESBURY CUP REGATTA PRESENTED BY TOYOTA